MicrosoftDocs/microsoft-salescopilot-docs/articles/sales-copilot-faq.md

 Guest user access: We don’t support access to Copilot for Sales by users added as guests to a tenant.

-### Is multi-tenant support available for Copilot for Sales?

-Copilot for Sales doesn't support multiple tenants.
-It uses Microsoft Entra ID credentials to authenticate end users, so access is restricted to environments in the same tenant.

-### Can guest users access Copilot for Sales?

-Users added as guests to a tenant can't access Copilot for Sales.

 ## Deployment

 ### How do I find my tenant admin?